xbeat/Machine-Learning/README.md

 Introduction to Boosting

 Boosting is a powerful ensemble learning technique in machine learning.
 It combines multiple weak learners to create a strong learner, improving overall prediction accuracy.
 This method iteratively trains models, with each subsequent model focusing on the errors of its predecessors.
 Let's explore the key concepts and implementation of boosting algorithms.

+## Benefits of L1 Regularization

+L1 Regularization Fundamentals

+L1 regularization, also known as Lasso regularization, adds the absolute value of model parameters to the loss function, promoting sparsity by driving some coefficients exactly to zero, effectively performing feature selection during model training.

 ## Numerical Methods Optimization and Mathematical Modeling in Python